-- Hypersomnia or Insomnia (sleeping too much or not enough)
+- Hypersomnia or insomnia (sleeping too much or not enough)

 What causes PMS?

-But there is evidence which suggests it has something to do with how much our reproductive hormones fluctuate when we ovulate and how they impact the neurotransmitter systems in the brain .
+But there is evidence that suggests it has something to do with how much our reproductive hormones fluctuate when we ovulate and how they impact the neurotransmitter systems in the brain .